 34) Visit New York-New York Hotel & Casino

-Guests can enjoy a wide range of dining and entertainment options, from casual eateries to upscale restaurants.
+Guests can enjoy various dining and entertainment options, from casual eateries to upscale restaurants.
 There’s also a casino with all your favorite games, as well as a spa and fitness center for unwinding after a long day of sightseeing.

-Whether you’re looking for an action-packed vacation or a relaxing getaway, the New York-New York Hotel & Casino has something for everyone.
+Whether you’re looking for an action-packed vacation or a relaxing getaway, the New York-New York Hotel & Casino has options to suit various interests.

 See Related: Best Girls Trip Destinations Around the World